oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

   ![](images/home-screen.png)

-- This will result in the cloud shell to be displayed at the bottom of your window.
+- This will result in the OCI Cloud Shell to be displayed at the bottom of your window.

-  - To maximise the size of the shell window, click the "Arrows" button on the right of the console as indicated below:
+  - To maximise the size of the OCI Cloud Shell window, click the "Arrows" button on the right of the console as indicated below:

     ![](images/cloud-console.png)

-Note, in some steps you may want to minimize the Oracle Cloud Shell so you can get information from the GUI.
-Click the arrows icon again [](images/cloud-console-shrink.png) to minimize the cloud shell and see the Oracle Cloud GUI again.
+Note, in some steps you may want to minimize the OCI Cloud Shell so you can get information from the GUI.
+Click the arrows icon again [](images/cloud-console-shrink.png) to minimize the OCI Cloud Shell and see the Oracle Cloud GUI again.
 Alternatively you can open a second browser window or tab onto the Oracle Cloud GUI.

 In some steps you are asked to edit files.
-The Oracle Cloud Shell supports typical Linux editors such at `vi`, `emacs` and `nano` Use the editor you prefer to make changes to files.
+The OCI Cloud Shell supports typical Linux editors such at `vi`, `emacs` and `nano` Use the editor you prefer to make changes to files.

-<details><summary><b>Permissions problem accessing the cloud shell ?</b></summary>
+<details><summary><b>Permissions problem accessing the OCI Cloud Shell ?</b></summary>
 <p>
-If you are denied access to the cloud shell then it means that you do not have the right policies set for your groups in your tenancy.
+If you are denied access to the OCI Cloud Shell then it means that you do not have the right policies set for your groups in your tenancy.
 This can happen in existing tenancies if you are not an admin or been given rights via a policy.
 (In a trial tenancy you are usually the admin with all rights so it's not generally an issue there.)

-You will need to ask your tenancy admin to add you to a group which has rights to access the cloud shell.
-See the [Required IAM policy](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm#RequiredIAMPolicy) in the cloud shell documentation.
+You will need to ask your tenancy admin to add you to a group which has rights to access the OCI Cloud Shell.
+See the [Required IAM policy](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm#RequiredIAMPolicy) in the OCI Cloud Shell documentation.
 </p></details>

 ### Downloading the scripts

-Firstly we need to download all of the scripts and other configuration data to run the labs into your cloud shell environment.
+Firstly we need to download all of the scripts and other configuration data to run the labs into your OCI Cloud Shell environment.
 You have a few GB of storage so these will fit just fine.
 The scripts and instructions are stored in git.

-- Open a cloud Shell
+- Open the OCI Cloud Shell

-- Clone the repository with all scripts from github into your cloud shell environment:
+- Clone the repository with all scripts from github into your OCI Cloud Shell environment:
   - `git clone https://github.com/CloudTestDrive/helidon-kubernetes.git`

 ### Downloading the database wallet file